pablodecm/phd_thesis/src/103_chapter_3.md

 $$ {#eq:relative_var_eff}
-because the integral of the product of functions is not product of integrals, unless is the volume of the selected region $C$ is infinitesimally small - a case which anyway be irrelevant s it would correspond to null efficiencies.
+because the integral of the product of functions is not product of integrals, unless is the volume of the selected region $C$ is infinitesimally small - an irrelevant case as it would correspond to null efficiencies.
 This effect also applies if additive variations are considered and can be more notable when more parameters are considered.